benmpeterson/ExerCize/README.md

         }

 ```
-This is taking the available types of activies along with intensity and user wight to calculate how many calories are burned.
+This is taking the available types of activies, along with intensity and user wight to calculate how many calories are burned.
 Notice it is dividing the OwnerWeight by 2.2.
 This is convert it to kilograms which is the variable used in the study's formula.

 6. Thats it!
-Now for each new workout created by any user, a calorie burned calculation is taking place, stored to the database and display in their list of work outs.
+Now for each new workout created by any user, a calorie burned calculation is taking place, stored to the database and displayed in their list of work outs.

 ## Charts
 [demo](#charts)

 The last challenge of this application was to visually represent data for both the user and admin roles.
-This was done by implementing Chart.MVC a great, if a bit outdated, extenstion that makes working with chart.js a bit more C# friendly.
-Using this method I was able to create bar, line and radial graphs that represented different database query results.
+This was done by implementing Chart.MVC, a great, if a bit outdated, extenstion that makes working with chart.js a bit more C# friendly.
+Using it I was able to create bar, line and radial graphs that represented different database query results.

 1. The first set of these queries was to show each user a line graph of their workouts with how many calories were burned of each.
-Notice they are LINQ queries.
+Notice these are LINQ queries.
 Here is what I added to my Exercise Controller.

 ```cs